 “This is a good brand, this is a business with terrific potential, and our view is that in terms of corporate governance, Mr Grade has been there for more than 10 years,” said Mr Bernstein.

 You may well think that his assessment is based on the feeble profits achieved in the industry’s recent exceptionally fat profit years when Pinewood Studios had a far greater competitive edge over European and Far East rivals.
-Major new competitor film factory facilities for hire are being built in France, South Africa, Germany, Eastern Europe, and it is rumoured China and possibly Libya….of course This Board selling the right to use the Pinewood Brand Name to get Hollywood $2000 million annual contracts to a Canadian, Malaysian and two German factories does not help British based film making.
+Major new competitor film factory facilities for hire are being built in France, South Africa, Germany, Eastern Europe, and China and ….of course This Board selling the right to use the Pinewood Brand Name to get Hollywood $2000 million annual contracts to a Chinese, US, Canadian, Malaysian and two German factories does not help British based film making.

 Although Pinewood Studios and Shepperton Studios magnetise well over $2000 million of Hollywood investment into The UK each year, these monies mostly go to sub-contractors such as actors, crew, lifters, shifters, painters, carpenters, electricians, drivers,caterers, clerical, etc. The Board’s refusal to co-invest in films made on their premises is a massive mistake.
 No investment, no reward in the staggering profits the movies -made at Pinewood Studios but not by Pinewood Studios – make.
 No regional expansion means no chance of theme park and merchandising revenues.

 Pinewood Studios present business model does not share in the outcome of the products manufactured on its premises.
 WE ARE 99% sure that 99% of the journalists writing about the film industry, at least those reviewing films, just do not get this nor communicate it to viewers and readers.